 Peirce College encourages anyone who is the victim or witness to any crime to report the incident to the local police by dialing 911 promptly.
-The annual disclosure of crime statistics is published on October 1st of each year.
-Students, faculty, and actively enrolled students are provided access to EthicsPoint, a confidential toll-free hotline for confidential reporting.
+Because police reports are public records under the purposes of inclusion in the annual disclosure of crime statistics are published by October 1st of each year.
+Through the use of EthicsPoint, the College provided confidential toll-free hotline access to faculty, staff and actively enrolled students.
+Through EthicsPoint all students, faculty, and staff are provided confidential reporting.